 Camp Tice on the move and we have a potion let's go master pic.twitter.com/DoLiFKEaeU

 - Nick Schulman (@NickSchulman) June 6, 907

-Despite winning the side bet and the match, Perkins said Tice was arguably a big favorite before the game kicked off.
+Despite winning the side bet and the match, Perkins said Tice was possibly a big favorite before the match kicked off.

 He then credited Gonzales and his coaches for making him a "strong player" in just three months of training.